stanmoore1/lammps/doc/src/compute_frenkel.rst

 bins and the lists of neighboring sites are set up once at the beginning of a run and rebuilt only when the simulation box changes.

-Nearby defects are further grouped into clusters.
+Nearby defective sites (0 or 2+ atoms) are further grouped into clusters.
 Two defective sites are connected when they are closer to each other than *drvac* if the second site is empty, or closer than *drint* if it holds more than one atom.
 A cluster is a group of defective sites that are connected in this way, either directly or through other defective sites of the same cluster.
 Every defective site therefore belongs to exactly one cluster and the clusters do not overlap.
 A cluster is identified by the smallest atom ID among its sites, and its position is the average of the positions of its sites.

 The size of a cluster is the number of its interstitials minus the number of its vacancies, so the sign of the size distinguishes interstitial-type